Eris-Leksi/Practical-Lab-2---FMLF/README.md

-This project contains a Jupyter Notebook (`script.ipynb`) that performs data analysis using Python.
+This project contains a Jupyter Notebook (`script.ipynb`) that performs data analysis and 4 model trainings using Python.
 It may include tasks such as data preprocessing, visualization, model training, and evaluation.
 The notebook is designed for experimentation, reproducibility, and presentation of data science workflows.

 ##  Files: